aserto-demo/aserto-react-and-node/README.md

 ## Building

-To build the client, install dependencies with the command:
+To build both the React client as well as the service, install dependencies with the command:

 ```
-yarn install
+yarn install:all
 ```

-To build the service, `cd service` and repeat `yarn install`.
+This will run `yarn install` in both the main directory as well as in the `service` directory.

 ## Running